 Here’s the data shown as a monthly breakdown of how households headed by a retirement-age person spend money, on average, in seven major categories.

 Even after paying off your mortgage, you will still have ongoing expenditure including: property taxes, insurance, utilities, repairs and maintenance and household supplies.

 But I’m guess the $1,322/month figure includes many retirees who haven’t yet paid off their mortgage yet given the median US home price is only about $250,000 as of 2019.
 A $200,000 mortgage at 4% has a monthly payment of $1,238.

-Check the latest mortgage rates online through Credible.
+Check the latest mortgage rates online.
 They’ve got one of the largest networks of lenders that compete for your business.
 Your goal should be to get as many written offers as possible and then use the offers as leverage to get the lowest interest rate possible from them or your existing bank.